 We have an epidemic brought on by a combination of human nature and technology – an epidemic which has devalued our time, talent and expertise.
-The “freemium model” has become de rigueur in the online world, but the question we need to ask in 2018 as we look at the data that tech behemoths like Facebook and Google have collected from us and are using to make a fortune in advertising dollars – was it all really free?
+The “freemium model” has become de rigueur in the online world, but the question we need to ask as we look at the data that tech behemoths like Facebook and Google have collected from us and are using to make a fortune in advertising dollars – was it all really free?

 Enough with “freemiums”

 Here’s the ugly truth.
 The likes of Facebook and Google are not providing you with a free service.
 You pay for these services with every piece of data in your posts and searches, which Facebook and Google then use to allow advertisers to sell to you.
 And make huge profits that you never see.
 We need to get out from under the delusion that anything is “free.”
 Even freedom itself comes hand-in-hand with responsibility (just ask my tween daughter about that one).
 These freemium models have undermined our livelihoods, especially those of us that sell our products and services online.
 Where do the freemiums end?

 I recently saw a post in my Facebook feed where a friend was asking if anyone had tried a particular online meditation service for kids.
 Among the responses was the comment, “I would never pay for meditations.”
 It stopped me in my tracks.
 If you would never pay for them, then how in the world could anyone afford to create them?!
 They do not just magically appear online.

 I know this for a fact because a dear friend of mine is a healer, writer and teacher who among her services produces recorded meditations.
 When I read this person’s comment I thought of all the creative energy my friend puts into writing her meditations.
 I thought of the technical skills she has had to acquire over the last 10 years in order to professionally record and publish online.
 I thought of the money my friend has invested in the design and development of her website.
 Not to mention the 15+ years of training and teaching she has done to hone and develop her skills as a healer and teacher.